Riding The Storms: Venezuelas indestructible Nicolas Maduro - UrduPoint

 He died three months later and Maduro took over, much to the surprise of even some in the ruling United Socialist Party of Venezuela (PSUV).

-It has even been claimed that he deliberately misspeaks in English so as not to be mistaken as a high-brow guy.
+It has even been claimed that he deliberately misspeaks in English so as not to be mistaken for high-brow.

 Recent Stories